FAIR'N GREEN deepens the cooperation with pesticide experts Lars Neumeister

 "FAIR'N GREEN demonstrates how pesticide reduction can take place in best practice.
 Herbicides are no longer supposed to be used in vineyards that can be reached mechanically.
 The Toxic Load Indicator shows potential improvements and serves as the yardstick for continuous advancement in the wine-growing business."

-Further information on the topic of plant protection at FAIR'N GREEN can be found in the guidelines for sustainable viticulture of the FAIR and GREEN e.V.
+Further information on the topic of plant protection at FAIR'N GREEN can be found in the standard for sustainable viticulture of the FAIR and GREEN e.V.
 This prohibits, among other things, the use of all such substances, which prove to be particularly dangerous for humans and the environment.
 The analysis of the pesticide expert Lars Neumeister is decisive for the classification of plant protection products.
 Other organization such as the pesticide action network PAN, the WWF or Greenpeace work with the same criteria.

 Compilation of the Toxic Load Indicator